Sister Mary Ann – Died on June 10, 2020 – Eternal Memory!

 I am very happy to be a sister and that God chose me to be His beloved.
 “Forever I will sing the goodness of the Lord.”

 Someone once said of her, “she has beautiful penmanship, a sweet voice and winsome smile”!

 I was born on August 4, 1935, in Ambridge, PA, in SS.
-Peter and Paul Parish, to Celia and Niketa.
+Peter and Paul Parish, to Celia and Michel.
 Our wonderful parents brought eleven children into the world – four boys and seven girls.
 Sister Anna was the oldest and was also called to religious life with SSMI.